- All instructors teaching general education courses

 You can begin your “assessment education” by consulting your department’s assessment coordinator.
 For general education, the faculty team and GEAC will provide support and guidance.
 Keep an eye out also for workshops conducted by the Center for Excellence in Learning and Teaching (CELT).
 The Office of Accountability and Assessment is also a resource if you have specific questions about an assessment-related initiative.

-All ideas for improving the General Education Assessment process are welcomed by the administration at the College at Brockport.
+All ideas for improving the General Education Assessment process are welcomed by the administration at SUNY Brockport.
 The best way to propose changes is to participate in the assessment process because each faculty team has an opportunity to reflect on the process and suggest improvements with each cycle.
 You may also propose your ideas to any member of the GEAC at any time or discuss them with the Director of the Office of Accountability and Assessment or your school Deans